Punzo/Narrative-Role-Play-Games/Rules_Lovecraft.md

 ### **Skill rolls**

-Skills are divided into levels, ranging from **0 (untrained)** to **10**.
 The system is designed to allow for both narrative-driven character growth and a balanced approach to mechanical progression.

 When a skill is at **0** (untrained), the character suffers a **-3 penalty** to the roll.
 Untrained skills are inherently more difficult to perform, and penalties can escalate to **-10** depending on the context, such as extreme complexity, stress, or environmental hindrances.